Last Updated 2013-02-28

 Award for Excellence in Graduate Student Teaching - This award is for students who serve as instructors of record and have independent classroom responsibilities.
 The focus of this award is on the quality of the students teaching and the academic contributions of those activities.

 Award for the Outstanding Masters Thesis - This award recognizes graduate students for excellence in the Masters thesis.
 The focus is on the quality and contribution of the student's thesis research.
 Excellence of the Masters thesis may be demonstrated by evidence such as (but not limited to): publications in refereed or peer-reviewed journals, awards and recognitions from professional organizations, and praise from faculty members and other colleagues in the field.
-The university award will be forwarded to a national-level competition sponsored by the Council of Southern Graduate Schools (CSGS) when the thesis discipline corresponds to the annual submission request.

 - College of Graduate Studies Forms